-While press braking or stamping can be better options for low-volume production and simpler components, the demands of the solar, transportation, agriculture and construction industries are ideal for roll forming.
+While press braking or stamping can be better options for low-volume production and simpler components, the demands of the agriculture, construction, solar, transportation and warehouse automation industries are ideal for roll forming.

-The above applications are on the tip of the iceberg.
-In order to help cut down on design time for roll formed applications and save money, download our free Standard Profile Engineering Guide—or contact our team of engineers to discuss your unique project design.
+The above applications are the tip of the iceberg.
+To help cut down on design time for roll formed applications and save money, download our free Standard Profile Engineering Guide—or contact our team of engineers to discuss your unique project design.

 Which applications in your industry could you see benefiting from being roll formed?